-- g) Undertake reviews of primary care services in the BLMK area, including primary medical services, community pharmacy, optometry and dental services. - h) Co-ordinate a common approach to the commissioning of primary care services generally. - i) Ensure collaborative working on monitoring and addressing issues of quality in primary care based on the principle of continuous improvement. - j) Agree and put forward the key primary care priorities that are included within the ICB strategy/annual plan, including priorities to address variation/inequalities in care. - k) Oversee and monitor delivery of primary care related ICB key statutory requirements. - Review and monitor those risks on the Board Assurance Framework and Corporate Risk Register which relate to primary care, and high-risk operational risks which could impact on care.
-Ensure the ICB is kept informed of significant risks and mitigation plans, in a timely manner. - m) Oversee and scrutinise the ICB's response to all relevant (as applicable to primary care) Directives, Regulations, national standards, policies, reports, reviews and best practice as issued by the Department of Health and Social Care, NHS England and other regulatory bodies / external agencies (e.g., Care Quality Commission, National Institute of Clinical Excellence), to gain assurance that they are appropriately reviewed and actions are being undertaken, embedded and sustained. - n) Maintain an overview of changes in the methodology employed by regulators and changes in legislation/regulation and assure the ICB that these are disseminated and implemented across all sites. - o) Ensure that mechanisms are in place to review and monitor the effectiveness of the quality of care delivered by providers and place. - p) Scrutinise the robustness of the arrangements for and assure compliance with the ICB's statutory responsibilities for equality and diversity as it applies to people drawing on services. - q) Oversee the robustness of the arrangements for and assure compliance with the ICB's statutory responsibilities for medicines optimisation and safety. - r) Have oversight of and approve the Terms of Reference and work programmes for the group reporting into the Primary Care Commissioning and Assurance Committee (Primary Care Delivery Group). - s) The Committee will provide regular assurance updates to the ICB in relation to activities and items within its remit. - t) Provide assurance on delivery of the Primary Care Strategy through the BLMK Fuller Neighbourhood Programme.
+- Review and monitor those risks on the Board Assurance Framework and Corporate Risk Register which relate to primary care, and high-risk operational risks which could impact on care.
+Ensure the Board is kept informed of significant risks and mitigation plans, in a timely manner. - m) Oversee and scrutinise the ICB's response to all relevant (as applicable to primary care) Directives, Regulations, national standards, policies, reports, reviews and best practice as issued by the Department of Health and Social Care, NHS England and other regulatory bodies / external agencies (e.g. Care Quality Commission, National Institute of Clinical Excellence), to gain assurance that they are appropriately reviewed and actions are being undertaken, embedded and sustained. - n) Maintain an overview of changes in the methodology employed by regulators and changes in legislation/regulation and assure the Board that these are disseminated and implemented across all sites. - o) Ensure that mechanisms are in place to review and monitor the effectiveness of the quality of care delivered by providers and place. - p) Scrutinise the robustness of the arrangements for and assure compliance with the ICB's statutory responsibilities for equality and diversity as it applies to people drawing on services. - q) Oversee the robustness of the arrangements for and assure compliance with the ICB's statutory responsibilities for medicines optimisation and safety. - r) Have oversight of and recommend approval of the terms of reference and approve work programmes for the groups reporting into the Primary Care Commissioning and Assurance Committee. - s) Provide assurance on the transformation and integration programme for primary care which includes the ambitions in the NHSE 'Fuller Stocktake Report' (May 2022), the NHSE 'Delivery Plan for Improving Access to Primary Care' (May 2023) and the ICB's 'Delivery Plan for 'Prevention in Primary Care Settings' (January 2024). - t) The Committee will provide regular assurance updates to the Board in relation to activities and items within its remit. - u) Provide assurance on delivery of the Primary Care Strategy through the BLMK Fuller Neighbourhood Programme.